andrewfitzy/OCGame/readme.md

     +-- send@0.10.1 (ms@0.6.2, destroy@1.0.3, mime@1.2.11)

 ###Running
-From a command line launch the server by typing
+From a command line launch the server by typing:

     node app.js

-Then navigate to your browser and enter the following URL
+Then navigate to your browser and enter the following URL:

     http://localhost:8000